-For more information about keytool, see the keytool reference page (http://download.oracle.com/docs/cd/E17409\ 01/javase/6/docs/technotes/tools/solaris/keytool.html).
+For more information about keytool, see the keytool reference page (http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/ke ytool.html).

 Administering JACC Providers

 The Java Authorization Contract for Containers (JACC) is part of the J2EE 1.4 specification that defines an interface for pluggable authorization providers.
 This enables the administrator to set up third-party plug-in modules to perform authorization.